spivass81/myfirstproject/README.md

 - salt and pepper
 - plus more

+##Instructions

+- chop onion and tomatoes
+cut open avocado and remove stone
+- scoop out fles
-Put into a bowl and mix
+- Put into a bowl and mix withh tomatoes and onions

 - you can add bullets